 As has been experienced many times before, a new generation of mobile technology appears approximately every ten years.
 This suggests that the sixth generation, or 6G for short, will emerge around 2030.
 Developing vertical applications for the future requires re-imagining of how we create and deliver data and services.

-To respond to the technological and societal demands, the University of Oulu has submitted an application 6G-Enabled Wireless Smart Society & Ecosystem (6Genesis) for the Academy of Finland’s Flagship programme call.
+The University of Oulu´s 6G-Enabled Wireless Smart Society & Ecosystem (6Genesis) Flagship is one of the six Academy of Finland’s funded Flagships.
 6Genesis will develop the fundamental 6G competence needed for smart societies.